Marketing, Manufacturing, Packaging & Labelling

 In Ecuador, the certificate of GMP is granted by ARCSA, after complying with the requirements established in the local GMP Regulations for Pharmaceutical Laboratories, which is based on Annex 1 of Report 32 of the World Health Organization.

-In the case of medical devices, the regulation that will regulate GMP is in the process of being approved.
+In the case of medical devices, the regulation that will regulate GMP is in the process of being approved and the certification will be granted by external organizations that will work in conjunction with ARCSA.

 11. What is the inspection regime for manufacturing facilities?